-In the deliverable D2.5: Specific requirements for multimodal transport systems, a preliminary description of the Use-Cases to be implemented by SAFETY4RAILS was described.
-In the present deliverable, the consortium performed an in-depth analysis of these Use-Cases, in compliance with the end-user needs, aligning them with the expected contribution from each tool provider.
-Following, an iterative methodology described in section 2, the consortium achieved consensus on relevant examples (Use-Cases) where S4RIS, and the capabilities offered by the tools brought to the project, could be applied.
+In deliverable D8.2, the consortium performed an in-depth analysis of the Use-Cases described in the deliverable D2.5: Specific requirements for multimodal transport systems in compliance with the end-user needs, aligning them with the expected contribution from each tool provider.

+Following, an iterative methodology described in section 2 of D8.2 (and reproduced in this deliverable also in section 2) the consortium achieved consensus on relevant examples (Use-Cases) where S4RIS, and the capabilities offered by the tools brought to the project, could be applied.
 All tool providers and end-users participated actively in this process.
-The result of this approach is presented in section 2.2.
-Furthermore, the updated Use-Cases definition has been used as the foundation of the Simulation Exercises Handbook, which first version is the main output of this document.
+The result of this approach was presented in section 2.2 of D8.2 (and is reproduced in this deliverable also in section 2.2).

+As for D8.2, also this deliverable will use the updated Use-Cases definition as the foundation of the Final version of the Simulation Exercises Handbook, that is the main output of this document.

-All details related to the Simulation Exercise design, preparation, and execution have been defined in this deliverable (and further Confidential Annexes in an additional deliverable) by the partners involved in each Simulation Exercise Team.
-On the other hand, the details relevant to the evaluation of the simulation are provided in D8.1: Evaluation Methodology.
+All details related to the Simulation Exercise design, preparation, and execution of the 3rd and 4th SE have been defined in this deliverable by the partners involved in each Simulation Exercise Team.
+On the other hand, the details relevant to the evaluation of the simulation were provided in D8.1: Evaluation Methodology.